Do You Need to Complete the FAFSA?

 Again, the requirement of the FAFSA for merit scholarships is rare, but you should still verify with the college’s financial aid office or website to be sure if you are considering not filling the application.

-Have You Considered the Benefits of a Student Loan?
+Have You Considered the Benefits of a Federal Student or Parent Loan?

 Ready to take the next step and file the FAFSA?